Le Pustra: Publications and recognition

+Academia and Lectures

 In 2020, Le Pustra co-authored a chapter with Dr. Anna-Sophie Jürgens for the book Circus and the Avant-Gardes: History, Imaginary, Innovation published by Routledge.
-The chapter, entitled Glam Clowning: From Dada to Gaga – A Conversation with Le Pustra explores the origin and reinterpretation of the Dada inspired vinyl suit made famous by German countertenor and New Wave artist, Klaus Nomi.
+The chapter, titled Glam Clowning: From Dada to Gaga – A Conversation with Le Pustra explores the origin and reinterpretation of the Dada inspired vinyl suit made famous by German countertenor and New Wave artist, Klaus Nomi.

-Lectures
+In 2025, Le Pustra's work has also been discussed in academic scholarship, including Dr Will Visconti's essay “The language(s) of contemporary cabaret” published in the journal Comedy Studies, which examines contemporary cabaret performers drawing on historical traditions such as Weimar-era Berlin cabaret.

 Le Pustra has participated as a guest speaker for various Educational Institutions including UCLA, Goethe-Institut, CIEE in Berlin, Humboldt University of Berlin, The Australian National University and Freie Universität Berlin.

-Between 2022 and 2023 a series of online illustrated talks were created for Morbid Anatomy. with provocative titles such as Anita Berber: Tanz der Schönen und Verdammten and Opium: Darkling's Muse.
+Between 2022 and 2026, a series of online illustrated talks were created for Morbid Anatomy with provocative titles such as Anita Berber: Tanz der Schönen und Verdammten, Opium: Darkling's Muse and Glitter, Guts & Glam: The Creatures of the Night.